 - 3 EFRAG notes that the Amendments require entities to determine pension expenses when changes to a defined benefit pension plan occur.
-As a result, this increases consistent application of current accountinguse updated actuarial assumptions to determine the current service cost and net interest for the remainder of the annual period after a plan event.
-As a result, entities will provide useful information based on actuarial assumptions updated at the date of the plan event. - 4 EFRAG has therefore concluded that the Amendments are likely to improve the quality of financial reporting.
+As a result, this increases consistent application of current accounting. - 4 EFRAG has therefore concluded that the Amendments are likely to improve the quality of financial reporting.